lunchbag/hugo-blog/content/posts/life-in-fukuoka-the-second-month.md

 title = "Life in Fukuoka: On Society and Culture Shock"

 +++
-Preface: This post is ripe with generalizations based on my observations as a foreigner in Fukuoka who spent her last 25+ years in Canada and the US.
-Please note that when I say “the Japanese”, surely I know not everyone here abides by these principles.
-And more than anything, I'm referring to the people we interact with day-to-day in Fukuoka, which is far less diverse than Tokyo.
+Preface: This post is ripe with generalizations based on my observations as a foreigner in Fukuoka.
+Note that when I say “the Japanese”, surely I know not everyone here abides by these principles.
+And more than anything, I'm referring to the people we interact with day-to-day in Fukuoka, which is located near the country-side and is much less diverse than Tokyo.
 Please enjoy!

 ![](/uploads/IMG_20190316_181941.jpg)
 <span class="caption">Low tide canals in Fukuoka at sunset during the winter</span>